mattlinares/mattlinares.github.io/_posts/2014-04-23-microsplash-debrief.md

 	<p>Milking the poor, or making a point?</p>
 </div>

 We have just decommissioned [Hope Hamper](http://hopehamper.microsplash.org), the most recent site from [the Microsplash project](http://www.microsplash.org).
-The site posed as a brash food delivery box aimed at the very poorest.
+The site professed to offer a brash food delivery box aimed at the very poorest.

 Launched this time last year, the site saw significantly less engagement than previous outing [Hackney Haute](http://www.hackneyhaute.com) which appeared in [The Guardian](http://www.guardian.co.uk/artanddesign/architecture-design-blog/2013/mar/12/david-adjaye-hackney-fashion-hub), [the Architects Journal](http://www.architectsjournal.co.uk/culture/haute-hackney-spoof-website-lampoons-gentrification-plans/8643753.article?blocktitle=Culture&contentID=35) and [elsewhere](http://www.lrb.co.uk/blog/2013/02/25/jon-day/in-hackney-2/).